-Head into the very heart of the Grampians National Park and base yourself at Halls Gap, a great starting point for a range of adventure activities.
-Choose from camping grounds to family-sized eco-cabins surrounded by stunning bushland and inquisitive wildlife.
+Head into the very heart of the Grampians National Park and base yourself at Halls Gap, a great starting point for a wide range of adventure activities.
+Pitch a tent or settle into your luxury eco-accommodation and revel in the stunning bushland scenery and inquisitive wildlife all around.

 Rest easy and soak up the Grampians' natural wonders.
 The MacKenzie Falls and Beehive Falls are both a short drive away from Halls Gap, and the nearby Bellfield, Lonsdale, Fyans and Wartook Lakes offer opportunities for canoeing, fishing and birdwatching.
 Alternatively, explore the many walking tracks around town.
 With a total of over 160 kilometres of routes to choose from, you're bound to find a walk that appeals.